Televicentro (Nicaraguan TV channel): History

 Televicentro de Nicaragua, S.A. was founded in December 1965 by Octavio Sacasa Sarria and started broadcasting in March 1966.
 It was the third television channel in Nicaragua after Channel 6, owned by the Somoza family.
 Televicentro started broadcasting in colour in 1973.

 With the triumph of the Sandinista revolution in July 1979, Channel 2 together with Channel 6 were expropriated by the Sandinista government and turned into the Sistema Sandinista de Televisión (SSTV), the Sandinista Television System.
 Channel 2 returned to its original owners at the end of 1989.

 In 1996, Channel 2 became the first Central American TV channel to have an official web site.
 Canal 2 also broadcasts from relay-transmitter channel 7 in some parts of the country.

 In 2005, Televicentro signed an agreement with Channel 33 from Costa Rica to broadcast the evening transmissions of Noticiero 22-22 in that country.

 In 2006, the channel started streaming broadcasts.

+Between 2007 and 2012, the channel started losing ratings and credibility.
+TELCOR granted new licenses to both Grupo RATENSA, owner of Canal 10 and the Ortega-Murillo family, whose sons had interests on Canal 4, Viva Nicaragua and acquired TN8.
+Televicentro distanced itself from its historic critical stance when Daniel Ortega returned to power in 2007.